-He’s hosted 11 successful TV shows, written several books, hiked Mount Everest, wrestled an alligator and he holds the world record for the “Highest Open-Air Formal Dinner Party”—in a hot air balloon at 7,600m.
+He’s hosted over 20 successful TV shows, written several books, hiked Mount Everest, wrestled an alligator and he holds the world record for the “Highest Open-Air Formal Dinner Party”—in a hot air balloon at 7,600m.
 Bear Grylls is known for his insane accomplishments, wild ways and impressive survival skills, but also for his faith in God.

 From a young age, Edward Michael “Bear” Grylls embodied adventure.